6.30 PM - 9.50 PM Thursday 12 April 2018

 Design on the Homefront

 A panel of emerging and established designers discusses the challenges and opportunities of independent design in Australia, covering themes including the tyranny of distance in Australian design, self-promotion and marketing in the digital age, retail opportunities in the changing landscape of online sales platforms and the growing presence of local support in Australia.
 In an age where many creatives are lured to the Northern Hemisphere seeking the international stage, some of our most talented have chosen to stay.
-A lively conversation on the future of homegrown fashion with some of the industry’s brightest stars including Vogue Australia Editor-in-Chief Edwina McCann and designer Gail Sorronda.
+A lively conversation on the future of homegrown fashion with some of the industry’s brightest stars including Vogue Australia Editor-in-Chief Edwina McCann and designers Gail Sorronda and Kacey Devlin.

 This event is free upon attendance and includes drinks and nibbles, but bookings are essential.
 If you book and do not attend, a $60 payment per ticket will be processed as a donation to SCCI.
 Please read the full Ticketing Policy & Terms & Conditions below prior to booking.